1930 Peruvian coup d'état: Lima

 Leguía's house looted by supporters of the coup.

 The news of the Arequipa uprising reached Lima on the night of August 22.
 The government ordered the closure of the port of Mollendo and the suspension of flights to the city of Arequipa.
 On Sunday the 24th, Leguía went to Santa Beatriz racetrack, as was his usual habit every weekend.
 On the street, he began to be heckled by locals.

 Wanting to take some measure to confront the situation, Leguía decided to form a military cabinet, at the head of which he placed General Fernando Sarmiento.
 Said cabinet was sworn in at one in the morning on August 25.
 Leguía's intention was to resign the presidency before Congress and leave power in the hands of said cabinet.

 But simultaneously, the heads of the Lima garrison had met to elect a Government Junta.
 Aware of the formation of the new military cabinet, they sent representatives to the Government Palace to request Leguía's immediate resignation as president.
 It was three in the morning on August 25.
 A tense dialogue ensued.
 Leguía finally accepted and renounced power, which remained in the hands of a Military Government Junta chaired by the Chief of Staff, General Manuel María Ponce Brousset.
-During his resignation speech, Leguía denied ever trying to turn Peru into a dictatorship that would enrich himself at the expense of the Peruvian people.
+During his resignation speech, Leguía denied ever trying to turn Peru into a dictatorship that would enrich himself at the expense of the Peruvian people, while warning that those taking over the government "will see the bitter difficulties of government".

 As a protective measure, Leguía was transferred to the cruise ship Almirante Grau, which headed to Panama.
 However, from Arequipa, Sánchez Cerro strongly urged the Lima Junta to turn back the ship.
 Through the use of the radio (then a novelty), the ship's captain was forced to turn around when he was about to leave Peruvian waters.
 Leguía was taken prisoner on board the ship and forced to disembark, being interned on the island of San Lorenzo.

 The Sánchez Cerro uprising in Arequipa was one of several that were being planned throughout the country; It is known, for example, that in Lima there was one already scheduled for September.
 An armed expedition coming from abroad and made up of exiles from the dictatorship was also announced.
 Sánchez Cerro, known for his strong personality, was ahead of everyone, and the other insurgents ended up supporting him to assume leadership of the country.